jamesdolezal/biscuit/README.md

 To create intermediate images from a trained GAN model using latent space embedding interpolation, use the `generate_tfrecords.py` script **in the StyleGAN2-slideflow** repository.
 Flags that will be relevant include:

 - `--network`: Path to network PKL file (saved GAN model)
-- `--tiles': Number of tiles per tfrecord to generate (manuscript uses 1000)
+- `--tiles`: Number of tiles per tfrecord to generate (manuscript uses 1000)
-- '--tfrecords': Number of tfrecords to generate
+- `--tfrecords`: Number of tfrecords to generate
-- '--embed': Generate intermediate images with class embedding interpolation.
+- `--embed`: Generate intermediate images with class embedding interpolation.
-- '--name': Name format for tfrecords.
+- `--name`: Name format for tfrecords.
-- '--class': Class index, if not using embedding interpolation.
+- `--class`: Class index, if not using embedding interpolation.
-- '--outdir': Directory in which to save tfrecords.
+- `--outdir`: Directory in which to save tfrecords.

 For example, to create tfrecords containing synthetic images of class 0 (LUAD / adenocarcinoma):